ckarwin/Galactic_Center_Machine_Learning/README.md

   - The brightness temperature of the gas is stored in a data cube, with dimensions of longitude, latitude, and gas velocity.
 The first step to process the data is to run **plot_rotation.py**, which calls **gas_strucutre_module.py**.

- - The plot_rotation code defines the function the describes the radial velocity of the gas relative to the local standard of rest, which dependends on Galactic longitude and Galactocentric radius.
+ - The plot_rotation code defines the radial velocity of the gas relative to the local standard of rest, which is a funtion of Galactic longitude and Galactocentric radius.
-  This is defined in terms of the Galactic rotational velocity curve from Clemons 1985, which is the GALPROP standard.
+  The calculation is defined in terms of the Galactic rotational velocity curve from Clemons 1985, which is the GALPROP standard.

-  - The radial velocity is used to place the gas at Galactocentric radii, and we define 17 radial bins.
+  - The radial velocity is used to place the gas at Galactocentric radii, and we use 17 radial bins.

   - The corresponding plot is shown below:

   ![Alt text](rotational_information.png)

   - For each longitude, a bin list is made, where each element of the list contains a lower velocity value and an upper velocity value, corresponding to the velocity range for each of the respective radial bins.
-This list is then based to the gas_structure_module, which integrates of the velocity range in order to calculate either the line strength or the column density (both options are available).
+This list is then based to gas_structure_module.py, which integrates over the velocity range in order to calculate either the line strength or the column density (both options are available).